parental-control-system/parental-app/README.md

 - Shell
 - Fun Pranks
 - Many more cool features (Not listing them here) 🤫
-- Visit: https://androkeeda.pages.dev/ for more details.
+- Visit the site for more details.

 ---